Chinese idioms about carfully laid plans

 For background on the types and history of proverbs please see our guide.

-Proverbs about the wisdom of making plans to give your ambitions the best chance of success.
+Proverbs about the wisdom of making plans for the future to give your ambitions the best chance of success.

 Bù pò bù lì